Tanya J. Bradsher

-Tanya J. Bradsher is an American government official and retired military officer who served as the United States Deputy Secretary of Veterans Affairs from 2023 to 2025.
+Tanya J. Bradsher is an American government official and retired United States Army lieutenant colonel who served as the 10th United States Deputy Secretary of Veterans Affairs from 2023 to 2025.
+She previously served as chief of staff to Secretary of Veterans Affairs Denis McDonough from 2021 to 2023.

+Bradsher became the first woman confirmed as Deputy Secretary of Veterans Affairs and the highest-ranking woman in the department's history at the time of her appointment.

 Early life and education

 Bradsher is a native of Virginia.
 She earned a Bachelor of Arts degree from the University of North Carolina at Chapel Hill and a Master of Arts in strategic communication from George Washington University.

 Career

 Bradsher enlisted in the United States Army in 1993 and was commissioned in the Officer Candidate School in 1994.
 During her 20 years of active duty, Bradsher was assigned to the United States National Security Council and Office of the Secretary of Defense.
 She also served as deputy public affairs officer of the Eighth United States Army, commander of the Delta Company 516th Battalion, and executive officer of the 1st Replacement Company, 8th Personnel Support Command.

 After retiring from the Army, Bradsher returned to the National Security Council and served as an advisor in the Executive Office of the President.
 Bradsher worked as chief of communications for the American Psychiatric Association before joining Congressman Don Beyer's office as chief of staff.
 She later served as chief for communications, plans, and operations in the Defense Health Agency.
 In 2021, Bradhser was selected by Secretary Denis McDonough as chief of staff of the United States Department of Veterans Affairs.